jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2019-08-planning-in-general.md

 #### 2019-08-05 Done Writing Style Mixed Issues

 - [x] ~~The work might be modularized.
 I am not attracted to how CSS3 is modularized, each piece of specs with a different state of being finished up.
 It seems messy.
 But I can employ the same organization to accept certain concepts are just more crystalized out than others, making it easier to share, even in an unfinished state, and stimulating keeping things separated and separately usable even when other parts are just really still messy. > Scoped things more sharply instead, so more is finished up better percentually.~~
 - [x] ~~I took a look at some of the postponed work.
 I worry about the messiness of the content.
 And if the loose ends might make the idea fall apart.
 And whether this makes it even fit for publishing.
 I just don't know.
 But I think I should come back to it later.
 Because I had strategies for this.
 And I might be too hard on myself.
-A clear 'flag' [Preliminary documentation] in red somewhere at the top usually does the trick.
+A clear 'flag' [Preliminary documentation] in red somewhere at the top usually might the trick.
 Might tell people clearly not to expect too much from the text that follows.
 Just being clear about that might be enough.~~

 #### 2020-05-24 Done Notes Planning